jensW89/template-portfolio/README.md

 ### Change or add Projects

-All Projects are managed in the projects component (`src/components/Projects`).
+All projects are managed in the projects component (`src/components/Projects`).
 Add or delete any number of `Project` components.
 All images should be placed in the `images` folder.

 ```js
 {